hardhats/vista-install-docs/New/InitializeVistA.rst

 And for God's sake, please make sure that your Preferred Editor is ``SCREEN EDITOR - VA FILEMAN``, otherwise you can only edit a line of text at a time.

-Press <PF1> refers to notations for use of Vista on Terminals.
-For example, the original VT-320 keyboard had additional character sets and keys which include Find, Select, Insert, Remove, Previous Screen, Next Screen, an arrow cluster and F1 to F20.
-With Terminal Emulators, the Keys are "mapped", which means when you push a given key it acts as the key would in a terminal.
-For instance, F1, F2, F3 and F4 are equivalent to the PF1, PF2, PF3 and PF4 keys on the terminal keyboard and Page Up and Page Down on the computer keyboard correspond to Previous Screen and Next Screen.
-Also there is lots of information about terminal if you are interested at http://www.vt100.net.
-Also, the very beginning of this document tells you what are the recommended terminal emulators to use.

 .. figure::
    images/InitializeVistA/pic26.gif